 Filed under: Interviews, Random | Tags: daniel dumile, doom, kmd, mf doom, zev love x

-(After cold calls and much thumb twiddling, I spoke to DOOM, a personal favorite who’s one of the most fascinating emcee/producers ever, and whose latest, BORN LIKE THIS, really displayed his artistic growth from KMD ’til now.
-His longevity, shape-shifting career, and lack of public exposure, all make for a rare breed of performer— the kind that shuns want attention.
+(After cold calls and much thumb twiddling, I spoke to DOOM, a huge favorite who’s one of the most fascinating emcee/producers ever, and whose latest at the time of this writing, BORN LIKE THIS, is a loud exclamation point on a career that has shown tremendous artistic growth from KMD ’til now.
+His longevity, shape-shifting career, and lack of public exposure, all make for a rare breed of performer— the kind that shuns attention.
 Dude’s notoriously hard to get a hold of so here’s my long-awaited and rather extensive talk with the usually low-key Daniel Dumile. -DM)